Editor's note: This article was originally published in February 2019. It has been updated in June 2020 with fresh content.

 At the same time, an ever-growing pool of talented designers and developers is allowing companies like Facebook to bring in resources to build custom solutions in-house.
 The decision is becoming less of “Can we make this?” and more “Should we make this?”

-Sometimes the answer is a resounding yes: Building your own tool allows you to customize it and adapt it to your team's unique needs, rather than trying to adapt your team to a tool that was built for market.
+Sometimes the answer to "should we make this?" is a resounding yes: Building your own tool allows you to customize it and adapt it to your team's unique needs, rather than trying to adapt your team to a tool that was built for market.
 Because it's true that no ready-made solution is going to fit 100% of your criteria, 100% of the time.

 It's easy to drive yourself (and your team) crazy trying to invent the perfect solution.
 Daniel Wolchonok, former Director of Product Analytics at HubSpot, explains that “ultimately...there’s no solution that will give you everything you need for every single analysis you have to do.”
 His own team spent years searching for the right product analytics system, building and scrapping a custom solution before eventually adopting Amplitude.